Mixing time of Metropolis chain based on random transposition walk converging to multivariate Ewens distribution: Results from symmetric function theory

-\end{enumerate} \end{defn} Note that when $\theta=1$, $j_\lambda(1)$ is exactly the square of the product of hook lengths of all positions in $\lambda$, which is well known to be $(\frac{n!}{\dim \pi_\lambda})^2$ by the hooklength formula.
-By Wedderburn structure theorem (see \cite{DummitFoote} Chapter 18 Theorem 10), we also have
+Note that when $\theta=1$, $j_\lambda(1)$ is exactly the square of the product of hook lengths of all positions in $\lambda$, which is well known to be $(\frac{n!}{\dim\pi_\lambda})^2$ by the hooklength formula.
+By Wedderburn's structure theorem (see \cite{DummitFoote}, Chapter~18, Theorem~10), we also have

-therefore $\sum_\lambda \frac{1}{j_\lambda(1)} = \frac{1}{n!}$.
+therefore $\sum_\lambda\frac{1}{j_\lambda(1)} = \frac{1}{n!}$.